-This collection of articles rescues flashes of the trajectories of two dozen figures who made the 20th century a labyrinth of forking paths.
-Besides architects, the list includes engineers, urban planners, theorists, and visionaries, in a gallery of personalities whom the century’s storms sometimes blew towards communism or fascism.
-Spain is present through the republican Secundino Zuazo, the Francoist Eduardo Torroja, or the exiled Josep Lluís Sert; an ideological diversity that also puts on opposite poles the two longest-living members of the series, the Naziphile Philip Johnson and the communist Oscar Niemeyer.
-The random roster of names chronologically starts with Adolf Loos and stretches up to Minoru Yamasaki, the 2001 destruction of whose Twin Towers marked a historic watershed.
+This selection of articles salvages glimmers of the trajectories of two dozen figures who made the 20th century a labyrinth of paths that fork.
+Besides architects, the list includes engineers, urban planners, theorists, and visionaries, in a gallery of personalities which the century’s storms sometimes blew toward communism or fascism.
+Spain is present through the republican Secundino Zuazo, the Francoist Eduardo Torroja, and the exiled Josep Lluís Sert; an ideological diversity that also puts the two longest-living members of the series at opposite poles: the Naziplile Philip Johnson and the communist Oscar Niemeyer.
+The random list of names begins chronologically with Adolf Loos and continues all the way up to Minoru Yamasaki, the destruction of whose WTC Twin Towers in 2001 was a historical milestone.

 Collection ‘Maestros’, 2021